Wolfenstein: 1992–2001: id Software

-In November 1991, the recently established video game development company Id Software, founded by programmers John Carmack and John Romero, game designer Tom Hall, and artist Adrian Carmack, were planning their next major game after finishing their contract with their former employer Softdisk.
-After an initial suggestion for a Sci-fi game by Hall titled "It's Green and Pissed", about fighting mutants in a research lab, Romero proposed a 3D remake of Castle Wolfenstein.
-The team gravitated to the idea as Hall, Romero, and John Carmack had all enjoyed playing the 1981 original.
-The team initially believed they wouldn't be able to use the name because of copyright issues; however they found that the trademark had already lapsed by 1986.
+In November 1991, the recently established video game development company id Software, founded by programmers John Carmack and John Romero, game designer Tom Hall, and artist Adrian Carmack, were planning their next major game after finishing their contract with their former employer Softdisk.
+After an initial suggestion for a science fiction game by Hall titled It's Green and Pissed, about fighting mutants in a research lab, Romero proposed a 3D remake of Castle Wolfenstein.
+The team gravitated to the idea as Hall, Romero, and John Carmack had all enjoyed playing the 1981 original Castle Wolfenstein.
+The team initially believed they would not be able to use the name but found that the trademark had already lapsed by 1986.

 Production for Wolfenstein 3D began on December 15, 1991.
-Romero pitched the idea as a 3D version of Castle Wolfenstein and the team initially planned to include many of the same features that Castle Wolfenstein and its sequel had included such as dragging and looting dead bodies, and opening crates.
-They also began to implement other ideas inspired by the stealth aspect of Castle Wolfenstein such as swapping uniforms with guards, and stealth attacking enemies; the team was also able to get it working so if a guard saw a dead body they tried finding the player.
+Romero pitched the idea as a 3D version of Castle Wolfenstein and the team initially planned to include many of the same features that Castle Wolfenstein and its sequel had introduced, such as dragging and looting dead bodies, and opening crates.
+They began to implement other ideas inspired by the stealth aspect of Castle Wolfenstein such as swapping uniforms with guards, and stealth attacking enemies; the team was able to get it working so if a guard saw a dead body they tried finding the player.
 However, the stealth related features were eventually removed as Romero found that they impeded the flow of the game; Romero stated in an interview that "the problem is that the game came to a dead stop when you did these things... we didn't want to slow it down so we actually removed the features and left it fast."
 As Romero further explained in another interview: "The game was most fun when it was a breakneck run through maps with tons of blasting down Nazis.
 Anything that slowed down that gameplay had to go."